Spring Equinox—Reawaken & Refresh Connection

 Plant vegetable seeds and nurture them.
 It is seldom that we have the opportunity to so directly observe how simple acts of love can nurture a living thing, in this case a plant.
 The speed with which it unfurls and pushes its shoots through the soil is truly amazing.
 The energetic potential held within each seed is a valuable lesson when applied to ourselves.
 Once the seedling has grown past the initial phase of fragility, the tables then turn and the relationship becomes mutually beneficial—in return for providing such simplicities as rich earth, light and water, we are rewarded with nourishing food.
 Click here for a tutorial on starting seeds indoors.

 Forest bathe.
 It's incredible that we live in a time where we rely on science to prove what we have always intuitively known.
 Nevertheless, studies have now proven that spending time amongst trees (in a natural forest ideally, but even meditating on a picture of trees has some positive benefit) greatly reduces how stressed and healthy we feel.
 Our evolutionary history with the natural world have programmed us to feel most comfortable and most healthy while in nature, even those who dislike outdoor endeavors.
 Studies have also shown that our immune systems are more powerful when we spend time in nature.
-Keep posted for more on this topic coming soon.
+Click to read more on the science and healing art of forest bathing.

 Reawaken to the songs of nature.
 The more we seek out nature, the more we truly appreciate what we're working to preserve.
 Appreciation then turns to gratitude which in my mind is the way forward to saving this planet.
 Nature is a meditation if you take the time to really notice it, to be in it.
 It can help calm us and bring us back to ourselves—as evolutionary humans, this is our natural habititat—it is coming home.
 Click here for a simple nature meditation designed to tap into the Earth's life energy.